 National level

 The starting point for the processing stage is the information as collected from respondents.
 The aim is to bring these data to the level of the intended statistical output.
-For various reasons, the act of processing comprises more than just aggregating questionnaire items.

-Processing steps can be summarised as follows.
+Processing steps can be summarised as follows:

-• After data entry, errors and inconsistencies are detected and corrected during editing.
+After data entry, errors and inconsistencies are detected and corrected during editing.

-• Subsequently, item non-responses as well as gaps between questionnaire concepts and output concepts are dealt with by imputation.
+Subsequently, item non-responses as well as gaps between questionnaire concepts and output concepts are dealt with by imputation.

-• The aggregated data may then be confronted with related data from other sources and possibly integrated.
+The aggregated data may then be confronted with related data from other sources and possibly integrated.

-• Finally, where appropriate, statistical compilations and analysis are carried out, resulting in a non-public data set.
+Finally, where appropriate, statistical compilations and analysis are carried out, resulting in a non-public dataset.
 Prior to dissemination, the one remaining stage is to identify and treat confidentiality.

 European level

-The European indices are calculated from national indices, taking into account the relative share of each Member State in the appropriate geographical aggregate, for the gross and calendar adjusted forms.
+The European indices are calculated from national indices, taking into account the relative share of each Member State in the appropriate geographical aggregate (weights), for the gross and calendar adjusted forms.
 This is done at each level of the activity classification.
 European aggregates of seasonally adjusted series are calculated from corresponding national series (geographically indirect seasonal adjustment).

 However, the data received from each country may need a certain amount of pre-treatment before the European indices can be calculated.
 Three necessary stages can be identified as well as a fourth extra stage that is not directly needed for the calculation of European indices.

-• Base years need to be harmonised.
+Base years need sometimes to be harmonised.

-• Missing activity aggregates need to be calculated.
+Missing activity aggregates need to be calculated.

-• Any of the needed forms (for example seasonally adjusted) that are missing are produced.
+Any of the needed forms (for example seasonally adjusted) that are missing are produced.

 The weighting system used by Eurostat plays a double role:

-• It allows carrying out geographical aggregation.
+It allows carrying out geographical aggregation.

-• It allows making activity aggregation when national statistical authorities choose not to aggregate according to the activity or product classification.
+It allows making activity aggregation when national statistical authorities choose not to aggregate according to the activity or product classification.

-The current weighting system uses 2015 data to calculate the European aggregates.
 The weights are sometimes confidential, especially at a detailed level.
-This can be because the weights are in general based on SBS data which itself may be confidential.
-The tables containing non-confidential weights can be found here.
+This can be because the weights are in general based on SBS data which themselves may be confidential.
+The tables containing non-confidential weights can be found at this website (CIRCABC).
 More detailed information can be made available upon request, subject to the agreement of the countries concerned.

 18.6.
 Adjustment

-• Production in construction
+Production in construction,

-• Retail trade turnover
+Retail trade net turnover,

-• Retail trade volume of sales (retail trade deflated turnover)
+Retail trade volume of sales (retail trade deflated turnover),

-Additionally, Member States are encouraged to transmit seasonally adjusted indices.
+Additionally for the STS labour indicators, Member States are encouraged to transmit seasonally adjusted indices.
 If they do not, Eurostat calculates the seasonally adjusted indices using TRAMO/SEATS method in JDemetra+ v.
 2.2.2 software for the individual Member States.
 At present, National Statistical Institutes in the European Union Member States use different methods of seasonal adjustment, all of them however belonging either to the Census-X11 (and its upgrades) or the TRAMO/SEATS families of methods.

 Eurostat performs an indirect method of seasonal adjustment which means that Eurostat aggregates seasonally adjusted national time series to obtain European aggregates (geographically indirect seasonal adjustment).
 This method guarantees the consistency of the European aggregates and the national data.

-• Industrial production, production in construction, building permits, deflated turnover for retail trade and service turnover: the adjustment is performed at country level.
+Industrial production, production in construction, building permits, deflated turnover for retail trade and service turnover: the adjustment is performed at country level.

 Other pre-adjustment